LIHPC-Computational-Geometry/honeycomb/user-guide/src/dev-guide/project-structure.md

 The repository also hosts:

-- The `applications` crate, which contains a collection of algorithms which are used as benchmarks and/or examples
+- The `applications` crate, which contains a collection of algorithms which are used as benchmarks and/or examples.
-- This book's source files, available in the `user-guide` directory
+- This book's source files, available in the `user-guide` directory.